Neelaksh-Singh/search_system/functionality.md

 /tf [line_NO] [word] - /tf 0 hi - Tells the frequency of occurence for given word in the given line /df [word] - /df hello - tells in how many articles the word occurs in the dataset.
 /df - /df  - Tells the frequency of occurance of every word in all th documents.
-/search [query] - /search kdko aksjdak -
+/search [query string] - /search hello world - searches the given string and returns the [ document ] [logarithmic score] and line(along with underlined word in given order)

 /exit - exits the program